icon notify 12 DAYS OF CHRISTMAS DAY 10 - VISITING CANDY CANE LANE?

 Stretching Your Way to Better Sleep

 If sitting at a computer all day has become part of your daily grind, stretching exercises could be beneficial, too.
-A quick 15-minute stretch session relieves muscle tension and promotes relaxation, making it easier to drift off into dreamland at bedtime.
+A quick 15-minute stretch session relieves muscle tension and promotes relaxation, making it easier to fall asleep.

 Acupressure for Sleep Improvement